cs3org/OCM-API/README.md

 ### Share Deletion
 A `"SHARE_ACCEPTED"` notification followed by a `"SHARE_UNSHARED"` notification is equivalent to a `"SHARE_DECLINED"` notification.

+Reverting access to outgoing shares is a vendor specific implementation.
+One vendor might delete an entire share while another might invalidate an access token.
+This is considered part of vendor-specific internals and thus not part of the interaction between different vendors.
+However, the provider could notify the consumer by using the introduced `/notifications` endpoint (also see [#27](https://github.com/cs3org/OCM-API/issues/27)).

 ### Share Updating
 TODO: document `"RESHARE_CHANGE_PERMISSION"`